ZackHolby/Watson-Text-to-Speech/README.md

-# image-number-counter
+# Watson Text to Speech
-Utilizing IBM Watson Visual Recognition to take images and sum up the numbers in images
+Utilizing IBM Watson Text to speech to output sound based on an input prompt